 It is the centre of a district, which stretches east to Bathurst, southwest to Cowra and north to Orange.
 Blayney Shire is comprised of a number of villages and localities including Millthorpe; Carcoar; Mandurama; Lyndhurst; Neville; Newbridge; Hobbys Yards and Barry.

 Figure 1: Map of Blayney Shire Local Government Area Boundaries

-Blayney Shire Council is a member of the Central NSW Regional Organisation of Councils (Centroc) soon to be the Central NSW Joint Organisation.
+Blayney Shire Council is a member of the Central NSW Joint Organisation.

 Figure 2: Location of Blayney Shire in the NSW Central West